Trump, May affirm 'special relationship' between U.S., U.K. | The Japan Times

 The appearance alongside May was more amiable than Trump’s most recent public appearance with a foreign leader: a joint news conference with Mexican President Enrique Pena Nieto last August.
 Trump was more staid and serious then, and read from lengthy prepared remarks.

-Coincidentally, Trump and May met a day after Pena Nieto canceled his own trip to Washington next week amid disagreement with Trump over which of their countries will pay for the wall Trump wants to build along the U.S.-Mexico border.
+Coincidentally, Trump and May met a day after Pena Nieto canceled his own trip to Washington amid disagreement with Trump over which of their countries will pay for the wall Trump wants to build along the U.S.-Mexico border.
 Trump says Mexico will pay; Mexico says it won’t.

 Trump is somewhat of a mystery to world leaders, many of whom expected Democrat Hillary Clinton to win the election.
 They also don’t know his administration’s main interlocutors with foreign governments, including son-in-law Jared Kushner and senior adviser Steve Bannon, a conservative media executive.